 So honestly, modding is more of a thing of the past – a legend – than anything else right now.
 Besides Bethesda games, Witcher 3, GTA5, and Half-Life games, or the Insurgency/DoI community, maybe Total War, there’s not a whole lot going on.

-Join me next time and we’ll dive in to some more abstract, less tangible arguments used as reasons why PC gaming is better.
+In part two I’ll dive in to some more abstract, less tangible arguments used as reasons why PC gaming is better, identifying which parts are true, which are false, and which are being totally misrepresented.